• Newsletter

 The third option is Lincoln Center Stage (Deck 2 aft) offering varied classical and chamber music concerts each evening with one piano and three string instruments.
 The venue is auditorium style creating more of a concert venue versus a club and the talent is top-notch.

 The Casino on Deck 2 midship is standard fare with slot machines, gaming tables, and regular tournaments such as Texas Hold'em and lotto drawings.
 The good news for gamblers is that you can enjoy the Billboard Onboard music spilling over from across the hall.
-The good news for everyone is that it's a non-smoking casino.
+Smoking is not permitted in the casino.

-Other evening activities include movies in the Screening Room, wine tastings, bar hops, late-night dancing to the hits and casino competitions.
+Other evening activities include wine tastings, bar hops, late-night dancing to the hits and casino competitions.

 Pinnacle Bar (Deck 2, aft): The perfect spot for a pre-dinner drink, the Pinnacle Bar is across from Pinnacle Grill.
 It's vast windows along the length of the room, comfy window seats and sleek decor make it a perfect place to enjoy a cocktail with friends or simply watch the scenery sail by.